spaceofmiah/dj-book-rental/README.md

 - create a `.env` file

-- fill all environment variables contained in `env.example` within `.env` by replacing all `xxxx` with their appropriate values
+- fill all environment variables contained in `env.example` within `.env`. `env.example` already contains dev environment required variable which would work as is

 - Open up your terminal and ensure to navigate to the cloned folder